Day and Night

 Weight: 6,250 pounds

 Umngani (OOM-gah-nee), whose name means “friend” in Siswati, is the mother of Mkhaya, a new female calf born in September 2018—as well as Khosi, Ingadze, and Inhlonipho.
-Umngani is sweet natured and seems to love her training sessions, often roaring at the keepers if her session ends too soon.
-She is also one of our most photogenic females and seems to pose for pictures.
+Umngani is curious and eagerly participates in care sessions, often roaring at wildlife care specialists if her session ends too soon.
 Umngani has the longest tusks in the herd, and her ears are often flared out as if she is listening.
 As beautiful as she is, though, she is also one of the messiest elephants in the herd.
-You can tell which keepers have been working with her: they are frequently spackled with wet mud from her drippy trunk!
+You can tell which wildlife care specialists have been working with her: they are frequently spackled with wet mud from her drippy trunk!